jeantorresa190899/qr-code-component/README.md

 ## The challenge :trophy:

-The challegne was to build out this **QR code component** and get it looking as close to the design as posible.
+The challenge was to build out this **QR code component** and get it looking as close to the design as possible.

 To do this challenge, I tried to use **Bootstrap 5** to reduce CSS code.